 That casting opportunity is the goal behind the Zoom concept for Family Dinner, my newest play in progress.
 I’m excited to write it — and that’s a weird thing to say about a script that might never be staged.
 Jason says it could work in a Hollywood Squares-type set.
 But even if it’s never staged, that’s fine with me.
 It lives on Zoom, and it lives in this moment.

 Sandy Rustin is an actress and an award-winning playwright.
 Her hit comedy, The Cottage, was recently produced at Florida Studio Theatre.
-Her work for FST’s Playwrights Project includes Family Dinner: a Quarantine Comedy and Collider.
-Rustin is also contributing to FST’s Suffragist Project with The Suffragette’s Murder, which she is currently adapting for performance on Zoom.
+Her work for FST’s Playwrights Project includes Family Dinner: a Quarantine Comedy and Colliding.
+Rustin is also contributing to FST’s Suffragist Project with The Suffragette’s Murder.